-Jordan Matthew Yerman has developed his photography practice as a storytelling tool.
+Jordan Matthew Yerman has developed his photography and electronic art practices as storytelling tools.
 As he travels for work and adventure, he documents cities through the lived experiences of their inhabitants, be they human or otherwise.
 He imposes interventions upon his images to explore how those inhabitants—and those who view them—embody the changes in their built environments.

 Yerman’s work has been published by the Vancouver Observer, APEX Experience Magazine, Wallpaper*, Travel+Leisure, Akihabara News, Tokyo INSIGHT Magazine, The Vancouver Sun, Vancity Buzz, Vancouver Courier, Gripped, Spaced.ca, Manager Magazine, Love Meow, and Canadian Avalanche Journal; as well as being featured on Buzzfeed.
 He takes high-stakes cat photos for Vancouver Orphan Kitten Rescue, helping stray cats find new homes.
 He has presented on street cat photography at BIL2015 in Vancouver.